Getting Started

 Claude is still running in one terminal tab.
 You need a second terminal to run your site.

-1. Click the + button next to your terminal tabs (bottom of VS Code) to open a new terminal
+1. Click the button next to your terminal tabs, or press Ctrl + `, to open a new terminal

 npm run dev